 GLOBAL MARKETS-Stocks scale fresh peaks on slowing virus, dollar gains

-The dollar gained while U.S. and European equity indexes scaled fresh peaks on Wednesday after China reported another decline in new coronavirus cases and on expectations of Chinese stimulus to counter a slowdown in growth.
-Big manufacturing hubs on the Chinese coast are loosening curbs on the movement of people and traffic while local governments prod factories to restart production, a sign of reviving economic activity investors are watching closely.
+The dollar gained while some U.S. and European equity indexes scaled fresh peaks on Wednesday after China reported another decline in new coronavirus cases and on expectations of Chinese stimulus to counter a slowdown in growth.
+Big manufacturing hubs on the Chinese coast are easing curbs on the movement of people and traffic while local governments prod factories to restart production, a return to economic normalcy sought by investors.

 "The coronavirus is the top headline these days and the growth in new cases, evidently, has slowed," said Tim Ghriskey, chief investment strategist at Inverness Counsel.
-"Perhaps we've seen the worst of it, at least in terms of the growth rate of new cases," he said.
+"Perhaps we've seen the worst of it, at least in terms of the growth rate of new cases," he said, noting there are signs of workers heading back to factories.

-A couple of auto companies evidently restarted production in China, which is another good sign for the economy as it means workers are heading back to factories, Ghriskey said.
-A index of equity performance across the globe, the main indexes on Wall Street and two pan-regional indexes in Europe all climbed to new highs, as did the key index in Canada.
+IHS Markit said in a research note that it expects the impact on the global economy to be limited, reducing growth by 0.1% in 2020.
+An index of equity performance across the globe, Wall Street's S&P 500, the Nasdaq and two pan-regional indexes in Europe all climbed to new highs, as did the key index in Canada.

 The dollar climbed to near a three-year high against a basket of other currencies and the safe-haven yen sank to a nine-month low on news of an apparent decline in the infection rate for the coronavirus and strong U.S. data.
 U.S. homebuilding fell less than expected in January while permits surged to a near 13-year high, pointing to sustained housing market strength that could help keep the longest economic expansion in American history on track.

-The price of Brent crude rose for a seventh consecutive day after demand worries eased with a slowing of new coronavirus cases in China and supply was curtailed by a U.S. move to cut more Venezuelan crude from the market.
-Brent rose $1.41 to $59.16 a barrel.
+Crude oil prices rose more than 2% as demand worries eased with the slowing of coronavirus cases in China and supply curtailed by a U.S. move to cut more Venezuelan crude from the market.
+Brent advanced $1.37 to settle at $59.12 a barrel.
 The global benchmark is up nearly 10% since falling last week to its lowest this year.
-U.S. oil gained $1.08 to $53.13 a barrel.
+U.S. oil gained $1.24 to settle at $53.29 a barrel.

 U.S. Treasury yields edged higher as expectations China will take more steps to bolster its economy boosted risk taking, and after U.S. economic data beat economists' expectations.
 Edward Park, chief investment officer at Brooks Macdonald, cited President Xi Jinping's latest commitment to meeting 2020 growth targets.

 "This in itself implies there will be more fiscal and monetary stimulus," Park said.
 "That's the real carrot for markets today."
-Benchmark 10-year notes last fell 3/32 in price to yield 1.5644%.
+Benchmark 10-year U.S. Treasury notes last fell 3/32 in price to yield 1.5661%.

+Gold rose, holding above $1,600 per ounce, on safe-haven buying from investors seeking a hedge against a bigger economic impact from the coronavirus.
+U.S. gold futures settled 0.5% higher at $1,611.80 an ounce.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)